LFSCODE/AITurbo/README.md

 - Resubmit: Whether the job is submitted repeatedly, 0 means the job is submitted repeatedly, and 1 is the first submission

 - Predictability: Whether the job is predictable, 0 is predictable job, 1 is unpredictable job

+# Distribution characteristics of jobs in the dataset.xlsx